 - The price is much lower than it should be.

-- The owner asks for payment through a wire transfer or app.
+- The owner asks for payment through a wire transfer or an app like Cash App.

 What to do if you suspect this scam: